junxit/us-congress-bills-113/bill.md

 ---
 legis-num: H.R.
 357
 congress: 113th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # H.R.
 357

-> To amend title 38, United States Code, to require courses of education provided by public institutions of higher education that are approved for purposes of the educational assistance programs administered by the Secretary of Veterans Affairs to charge veterans tuition and fees at the in-State tuition rate.
+> To amend title 38, United States Code, to require courses of education provided by public institutions of higher education that are approved for purposes of the educational assistance programs administered by the Secretary of Veterans Affairs to charge veterans tuition and fees at the in-State tuition rate, to make other improvements in the laws relating to benefits administered by the Secretary of Veterans Affairs, and for other purposes.

 ## § 1.
 Short title; table of contents

-- **(a)** *Short title* This Act may be cited as the “GI Bill Tuition Fairness Act of 2013”.
+- **(a)** *Short title* This Act may be cited as the “GI Bill Tuition Fairness Act of 2014”.
 - **(b)** *Table of contents* The table of contents for this Act is as follows:

 ## § 2.
 References to title 38, United States Code

 Except as otherwise expressly provided, whenever in this Act an amendment or repeal is expressed in terms of an amendment to, or a repeal of, a section or other provision, the reference shall be considered to be made to a section or other provision of title 38, United States Code.

 ## § 3.
+Scoring of budgetary effects

+The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the House Budget Committee, provided that such statement has been submitted prior to the vote on passage.

-Approval of courses of education provided by public educational institutions for purposes of educational assistance programs administered by Secretary of Veterans Affairs conditional on in-State tuition rate for veterans
+## § 4.
+Approval of courses of education provided by public institutions of higher education for purposes of All-Volunteer Force Educational Assistance Program and Post-9/11 Educational Assistance conditional on in-State tuition rate for veterans

 - **(a)** *In general* Section 3679 is amended by adding at the end the following new subsection:
+  > - **(c)**
-  > - **(c)** Notwithstanding any other provision of this subtitle, the Secretary or the Secretary’s designee shall disapprove a course of education provided by a public educational institution unless the institution charges tuition and fees for a veteran at up to the same rate as the institution charges for residents of the State in which the institution is located, regardless of the veteran’s State of residence.
-The Secretary shall notify the State approving agency of the Secretary’s disapproval of a course of education under this subsection.
+  >   - **(1)** Notwithstanding any other provision of this chapter and subject to paragraphs (3) through (6), the Secretary shall disapprove a course of education provided by a public institution of higher education to a covered individual pursuing a course of education with educational assistance under chapter 30 or 33 of this title while living in the State in which the public institution of higher education is located if the institution charges tuition and fees for that course for the covered individual at a rate that is higher than the rate the institution charges for tuition and fees for that course for residents of the State in which the institution is located, regardless of the covered individual’s State of residence.

-- **(b)** *Treatment of enrolled benefits recipients*
-  - **(1)** *In general* In the case of a veteran or eligible person who is enrolled before July 1, 2015, in a course of education provided by a public educational institution that was approved under chapter 36 of title 38, United States Code, at the time of the initial enrollment of the veteran or eligible person but that is disapproved by the Secretary of Veterans Affairs or the Secretary’s designee by reason of subsection (c) of section 3679 of such title, as added by subsection (a), the Secretary shall treat such institution as an institution that is approved under such chapter for purposes of the laws administered by the Secretary with respect to the veteran or eligible person until the veteran or eligible person completes the program of education in which the veteran or eligible person is enrolled.
-  - **(2)** *Termination*
-    - **(A)** *Limitation* Except as provided in subparagraph (B), the Secretary of Veterans Affairs may not treat such an institution as an approved institution under paragraph (1) after July 1, 2019.
+  >   - **(2)** For purposes of this subsection, a covered individual is a veteran who was discharged or released from a period of not fewer than 90 days of service in the active military, naval, or air service less than three years before the date of enrollment in the course concerned.
+  >   - **(3)** If after enrollment in a course of education that is subject to disapproval under paragraph (1) a covered individual pursues one or more courses of education at the same public institution of higher education while remaining continuously enrolled (other than during regularly scheduled breaks between courses, semesters or terms) at that institution of higher education, any course so pursued by the covered individual at that institution of higher education while so continuously enrolled shall also be subject to disapproval under paragraph (1).
+  >   - **(4)** It shall not be grounds to disapprove a course of education under paragraph (1) if a public institution of higher education requires a covered individual pursuing a course of education at the institution to demonstrate an intent, by means other than satisfying a physical presence requirement, to establish residency in the State in which the institution is located, or to satisfy other requirements not relating to the establishment of residency, in order to be charged tuition and fees for that course at a rate that is equal to or less than the rate the institution charges for tuition and fees for that course for residents of the State.
-    - **(B)** *Waiver* The Secretary may waive the limitation under subparagraph (A) if the Secretary determines such a waiver is appropriate.
+  >   - **(5)** The Secretary may waive such requirements of paragraph (1) as the Secretary considers appropriate.
+  >   - **(6)** Disapproval under paragraph (1) shall apply only with respect to educational assistance under chapters 30 and 33 of this title.

-- **(c)** *Effective date* Subsection (c) of section 3679 of title 38, United States Code, as added by subsection (a) shall apply with respect to educational assistance provided after July 1, 2015.
+- **(b)** *Effective date* Subsection (c) of section 3679 of title 38, United States Code (as added by subsection (a) of this section), shall apply with respect to educational assistance provided for pursuit of programs of education during academic terms that begin after July 1, 2016, through courses of education that commence on or after that date.

-## § 4.
-Extension of authorization of appropriations for payment of a monthly assistance allowance to disabled veterans training or competing for the Paralympic Team

-Section 322(d)(4) is amended by striking “2013” and inserting “2018”.

 ## § 5.
-Extension of authorization of appropriations for assistance to United States Paralympics, Inc

-Section 521A is amended—

-- **(1)** in subsection (g), by striking “2013” and inserting “2018”; and
-- **(2)** in subsection (l), by striking “2013” and inserting “2018”.

-## § 6.
 Clarification of eligibility for services under the Homeless Veterans Reintegration Program

-Subsection (a) of section 2021 is amended by striking “reintegration of homeless veterans into the labor force.” and inserting the following: “reintegration into the labor force of—”
+Subsection (a) of section 2021 is amended by striking “reintegration of homeless veterans into the labor force.” and inserting the following: “reintegration into the labor force of—

 > - **(1)** homeless veterans;
 > - **(2)** veterans participating in the Department of Veterans Affairs supported housing program for which rental assistance provided pursuant to section 8(o)(19) of the United States Housing Act of 1937 (42 U.S.C.
 1437f(o)(19)); and
 > - **(3)** veterans who are transitioning from being incarcerated.

-## § 7.
+## § 6.
 Extension of eligibility period for vocational rehabilitation programs

 - **(a)** *Extension* Section 3103 is amended by striking “twelve-year period” and inserting “17-year period” each place it appears.
 - **(b)** *Effective date* The amendment made by subsection (a) shall apply with respect to a veteran applying for assistance under chapter 31 of title 38, United States Code, on or after the date of the enactment of this Act.

-## § 8.
+## § 7.
 Work-study allowance

 Section 3485(a)(4) is amended by striking “June 30, 2013” each place it appears and inserting “June 30, 2018”.

-## § 9.
+## § 8.
 Responsibilities of the Directors of Veterans’ Employment and Training

 Section 4103 is amended—